al2o3cr/dynamometer/README.md

 ## Querying

+You can query for matches to dynamic attributes just like regular attributes.

+    current_site.users.where(category: 'superuser')
+    current_site.users.where(category: 'superuser', name: 'Steve')

-You can query for matches to dynamic_attributes by calling `where_dynamic_attributes`.
+You can also query for matches to dynamic attributes by calling `where_dynamic_attributes`.
+Unlike `where` above, this will not work if you mix dynamic and regular attributes.

     current_site.users.where_dynamic_attributes(category: 'superuser')
-    current_site.users.where_dynamic_attributes(category: 'superuser', name: 'Steve')

 ## ActiveModel Serializers